eavestn/learnings/kubernetes/setup-windows.md

 > DICT, FILE, FTP, FTPS, GOPHER, GOPHERS, HTTP, HTTPS, IMAP, IMAPS, LDAP, LDAPS, MQTT, POP3, POP3S, RTMP, RTMPS, RTSP, SCP, SFTP, SMB, SMBS, SMTP, SMTPS, TELNET and TFTP

-In a full-stack Engineering context, it's often used as a catalyst for HTTP transactions.
+In a full-stack Engineering context, cURL often used as a catalyst for HTTP transactions.
 And that's how we will use it.

+:heavy_check_mark: We will use cURL to install Kubernetes on our machines.

 If you open Windows Powershell and execute `curl` in the terminal you will notice output is logged to the console.
 Do not be fooled by Powershell, here: this is Powershell aliasing it's own `Invoke-WebRequest` command (and it's stupidly misleading).
 Don't worry about that for now, we'll solve that, soon.

-We will use cURL to install Kubernetes on our machines.

 ![cURL default on windows](./assets/windows-curl-invokePNG.PNG)